Special Events and Travel

-Please note that because Selfridge is an active military base, everyone attending must submit security information by August 16 that includes a full legal name, citizenship information, driver’s license number, and date of birth.
+Please note that because Selfridge is an active military base, everyone attending must submit security information that includes a full legal name, citizenship information, driver’s license number, and date of birth.
 No one will be allowed on the base without prescreening and refunds will not be issued.

 To sweetly start the day, tour the Morley Candy factory where Sanders fine chocolates are made.
 Watch expert candy makers create luscious treats from an observation walkway.
 And if your complementary sampling box of chocolates is not enough, there is a gift shop!

 Tuesday, September 19.
 Bus departs from Lourdes University parking lot M at 9:00 AM and returns at 6:30 PM. $144 for members, $156 for nonmembers.
 Registration is due by Sept 1.

 A Grape Escape – Sold out!

 A getaway for wine lovers in which we will visit three wineries in one day: Rocky Point Winery, Chateau Tebeau, and the Copper Whale Winery.

 Wednesday, Oct.
 11. This trip is sold out.